-These Easy Baked Parmesan Zucchini Bites are a go-to appetizer or side dish for any occasion.
+Is your garden booming with zucchini?
+These baked Parmesan Zucchini Bites are a go-to appetizer or side dish for any occasion!
 All ingredients are combined at once, making it super easy and quick to prepare.
 One bowl, one spatula, one baking dish.
 Done!
-Even better, they can be made ahead and frozen!

 What if I don't have Bisquick?

-Here are a few things to keep in mind when putting this dish together.
+Here are a few things to keep in mind when putting parmesan zucchini bites together.

 - Try to have your eggs at room temperature for more even baking.

 - You can do the chopping and measuring ahead of mixing everything together.
-But Do Not assemble the casserole well ahead of baking.
+But do not assemble the casserole ahead of baking.
 The eggs can deflate and the mixture risks getting gummy.

 - Use cookie cutters to make fun shapes out of the baked casserole for the kiddos!

-This super easy zucchini bites recipe is perfect for meal prepping.
-They hold up well in the fridge, in the freezer and you can literally enjoy them anytime of day.
+This super easy parmesan zucchini bites recipe is perfect for meal prepping.
+They hold up well in the fridge, in the freezer and you can literally enjoy them any time of day.

 If there happens to be leftovers you don't plan to freeze, store in an airtight container and refrigerate up to 5 days.
 See Reheating instruction below.

-Bake frozen at 375°F for 12-15 minutes, and around 8 minutes if thawed.
-You can always microwave them, but the oven will yield a more crispy outside, tender inside result.
+Bake frozen at 375°F for 12-15 minutes and around 8 minutes if thawed.
+You can always microwave them, but the oven will yield a crispy outside, tender inside result.

 - 4 cups zucchini, ¼-inch half-moon slices